 You can spend less this Christmas (and therefore need to save less!) by making inexpensive gifts.
 I will be watching for photo deals to create a photo book, and making some baked goods for neighbors.
 You can find other ideas on my Christmas Gift Ideas Pin Board here, my DIY Gifts on a Budget Pin Board here and my 25 Stress Free Gift Ideas.
-You can also check out my post Re-Think Gift Giving.

 You May Also Enjoy: